catenax-ng/catena-x-edc/docs/development/decision-records/2023-02-09-release-process/README.md

-# Release process of product-edc
+# Release process of tractusx-edc

 ## Decision